 After many years of experience in business development and sales leadership positions, I realized that these two functions don’t always work efficiently.
-Therefore I decided to share my experience with the community to shed a light on the topic.
+Therefore I decided to share my experience with the community to shed light on the topic.

-The relation between business development and sales is definitely a hot topic and for many, it’s just the same thing.
+The relationship between business development and sales is definitely a hot topic and for many, it’s just the same thing.
 But the reality is that they are simply not and we should start looking at these two functions as complimentary.
 If we accept this, then we can shift the discussion on how we can actually work effectively together.

 Business development and sales should work together as it is this is the only way we can aim at consistent and excellent results.
 But how to do it effectively?

 First and foremost, it is important to mention that today we live in a world of constant changes, where organizations need to adapt continuously to be successful.
 Ambidestry capability with disrupting innovation and operational efficiency is imperative.
-This means that organizations must focus both on short term as well as long term value generation.
+This means that organizations must focus both on short-term as well as long-term value generation.